ATchibo/genrmbr/README.md

-# genrmbr: a Compose states boilerplate code generator
+# forgetmenot: a Compose states boilerplate code generator

-genrmbr is a Kotlin library intended for generating remember and rememberSaveable composable functions.
+forgetmenot is a Kotlin library intended for generating remember and rememberSaveable composable functions.
 These functions are used for instantiating state classes of certain composable functions.

 ## Installation: